Black-tailed deer: Taxonomy

 All recent authorities consider black-tailed deer a subspecies of mule deer (O. hemionus).
 As above, the black-tailed deer group is considered to consist of two subspecies, as it also includes O. h. sitkensis (the Sitka deer).
 However, in a review of genetics studies, black-tailed deer differed significantly from mule deer by all DNA marker types, including mitochondrial DNA, allozymes, Y chromosome markers, microsatellites, and single nuclear polymorphisms.
 The mitochondrial DNA divergence between mule deer and black-tailed deer was 6–8%, among the highest divergence ever reported within a mammal species.
-Integration of multiple genetics studies provided definitive support for two black-tailed deer subspecies: Columbian black-tailed deer (O. h. columbianus) and Sitka black-tailed deer (O. h. sitkensis), and three mule deer subspecies: mainland mule deer (O. h. hemionus) and two additional island mule deer subspecies.
-There is a large zone of admixture or hybrid swarm of black-tailed deer and mainland mule deer between the east and west slopes of the Cascade Range and Sierra Nevada.
+Integration of multiple genetics studies provided definitive support for two black-tailed deer subspecies: Columbian black-tailed deer (O. h. columbianus) and Sitka black-tailed deer (O. h. sitkensis), and three mule deer subspecies: inland mule deer (O. h. hemionus) and two additional island mule deer subspecies.
+There is a large zone of admixture or hybrid swarm of black-tailed deer and inland mule deer between the east and west slopes of the Cascade Range and Sierra Nevada.

 The mtDNA of the white-tailed deer and mule deer are similar, but differ from that of the black-tailed deer.
 This may be the result of introgression, although hybrids between the mule deer and white-tailed deer are rare in the wild (apparently more common locally in West Texas), and the hybrid survival rate is low even in captivity.